SumoLogic/sumologic-documentation/docs/send-data/collector-faq.md

 #include ./config/user.properties
 ```

-Then update `user.properties` as follows:
+Then update the user.properties file as follows:

 * Delete the above-mentioned three lines (the lines that begin with `wrapper.`)
 * Add the following line: `wrapper.java.maxmemory=<some_value>`